comoyo/blog.telenor.io/_posts/2015-10-23-machine-learning.md

     buckets = map(lambda x: x/sum_of_buckets, buckets)
 {% endhighlight %}

-> The 0.0000001 is just to avoid dividing by zero when normalizing, if the data consists of only zeros, it's a hack, it's a hackathon, these things happen there...
+> The 0.0000001 is just to avoid dividing by zero when normalizing, if the data consists of only zeros, it's a hack, it's a hackathon, these things happen ...

 The parameters that we're passing into this function are the number of bucket's we're using (40) and the cutoff frequence (5 Hz), giving the buckets a resolution of 1/8 Hz.